 Pour over pork tenderloin stuffed, carefully spreading it and leaving 1 cm on each side and 2 cm at the top side further away from you.
 Distribute the speck on the artichokes and wind the thread onto itself, tight.
-Stops the two ends with toothpicks and tie the threads with a little’ of kitchen string, so that everything remains firmly.
-Sprinkle the filets on all sides with salt and pepper and brown them over high heat, each side, in a pan where you put oil and butter.
+Stop at both ends with toothpicks and tie the fillets with a little cooking twine, so that everything remains firmly.
+Sprinkle the filets on all sides with salt and pepper and brown them over high heat, each side, in a pan in which you will have put the oil and butter.
 When they are uniformly golden brown, add shallots, the bay leaf and the white wine.
 Evaporate the alcohol part of the wine over high heat and pour the broth.
 Cover and cook coils, turning them from time to time, for 30 minutes.

 While stuffed fillets Cook, peel potatoes, cut them into thin slices and put them in a pan: cover with whole milk, season with salt and cook until it will hold.
 Put them through a food mill (don't mix because they become sticky!) and put them back into the Pan: Add the butter, nutmeg, the cream and broth as necessary to achieve a smooth homogeneous fluid.
 If you prefer a mashed potatoes, do not put stock.
 Season the soup with Parmesan cheese and set aside.